exercism/problem-specifications/robot-name.md

 RX837 or BC811.

 Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
-The next time you ask, it gets a new name.
+The next time you ask, it will respond with a new name.

 Random names means a risk of collisions.
 In some exercism language tracks there are tests to ensure that the same name is never used twice.